 Challenge number Detail of challenge 1 Significantly poor speech and language skills, especially on entry to the school.
 Our disadvantaged pupils often experience a lack of routine and limited expressive language in the home environment; they do not come to school with a rich experience of books and printed text, alongside a lack of enrichment experiences within and beyond their immediate locality.
 These factors have a significant impact on the development and quality of pupils' reading and writing.
 2 We find that disadvantaged pupils often find it challenging to grasp and retain new concepts in Maths, as well as utilising thinking skills to solve problems.
 Typically, these pupils do not possess well-developed skills or the resilience to work independently.
 3 A significant number of our disadvantaged pupils also have additional needs, some of whom have an EHCP.
 This presents pupils and the school with an additional challenge beyond disadvantage in order to make good progress and attain in-line with 'other' pupils.
 4 Analysis shows that a significant number of pupils are still affected by the partial school closure during the lock down period.
 Although we remained open for many vulnerable pupils throughout this period, significant gaps in their learning / secure understanding still present challenges to their acquisition of knowledge and rate of progress in Reading, Writing and Maths, particularly our disadvantaged pupils.
 5 Social / emotional, child mental health issues.
 Anxiety and poor self-image often result in pupils being unsettled, particularly early in the school day, whilst also exhibiting poor learning behaviours.
 6 Poor attendance of some disadvantaged pupils.
 Analysis shows that the pupils with the lowest attendance are also disadvantaged.
-Overall disadvantaged absences were 6.8%, compared to 5.1% non-disadvantaged nationally.
-22.7% of disadvantaged pupils were persistent absentees, in comparison to 11.1% non-disadvantaged nationally.
+The school's Disadvantaged cohort of 28 enrolments have an Overall Absence higher than the national Non-Disadvantaged cohort